 In ‘Magic.
 A Rough Guide’ all magicians follow a religion.
-This might sound a bit weird but when you consider the source of magicians powers, it makes perfect sense.

 What’s this got to do with religion?
 Magicians reason that behind everything that exists in all the universes and dimensions arise from a single creative force.